tensorpack/tensorpack/docs/tutorial/dataflow.md

 which yields `datapoints`.
 A datapoint is a **list** of Python objects which is called the `components` of a datapoint.

-For example, to train on MNIST dataset, you can build a DataFlow with a `get_data()` method that yields datapoints (lists) of two components: a numpy array of shape (64, 28, 28), and an array of shape (64,).
+For example, to train on MNIST dataset, you can write a DataFlow with a `get_data()` method that yields datapoints (lists) of two components: a numpy array of shape (64, 28, 28), and an array of shape (64,).